airtap/airtap/doc/travis-ci.md

 # Travis ci

-Once you have your tests running and passing in the cloud, it is time to setup zuul to run in a continuous integration server.
-For this we will use [travis-ci](https://travis-ci.org/) but any of your favorite CI services will work with zuul.
+Once you have your tests running and passing in the cloud, it is time to setup airtap to run in a continuous integration server.
+For this we will use [travis-ci](https://travis-ci.org/) but any of your favorite CI services will work with airtap.

 ### 1. getting started